 Aggregate.
 In statistics, the sum of all individuals.

 Allocation method.
-The allocation of the appraised total value of the property between land and building.
+The allocation of the appraised total value of the property between land, and building.
 The allocation may be accomplished either on a ratio basis or by subtracting a figure representing building value from the total appraised value of the property.

 Amenities.
-The qualities and state of being pleasant and agreeable; in appraising, those qualities that are attached to a property and from which the owner derives benefits other than monetary; satisfaction of possession and use arising from architectural excellence, scenic beauty and social environment.
+The qualities, and state of being pleasant, and agreeable; in appraising, those qualities that are attached to a property, and from which the owner derives benefits other than monetary; satisfaction of possession, and use arising from architectural excellence, scenic beauty, and social environment.

 Annuity.
-A fixed, regular return on an investment.
+A fixed, regular return on investment.

 Appraisal.
-An estimate of quantity, quality or value; the process through which conclusions of property value are obtained; also refers to the report setting forth the process of estimating value.
+An estimate of quantity, quality, or value; the process through which conclusions of property value are obtained; also refers to the report setting forth the process of estimating value.

 Appraisal process.
-A systematic analysis of the factors that bear on the value of real estate; an orderly program by which the problem is defined; the work necessary to solve the problem is planned; the data involved are acquired, classified, analyzed and interpreted into an estimate of value; and the value estimate is presented in the form requested by the client.
+A systematic analysis of the factors that bear on the value of the real estate; an orderly program by which the problem is defined; the work necessary to solve the problem is planned; the data involved are acquired, classified, analyzed, and interpreted into an estimate of value; and the value estimate is presented in the form requested by the client.

 Appraisal report.
-An appraiser's written opinion to a client of the value sought for the subject property as of the date of appraisal, giving all details of the appraisal process.
+An appraiser's written opinion to a client of the value sought for the subject property as of the date of the appraisal, giving all details of the appraisal process.

 Appraisal Standards Board.
-Created by the Appraisal Foundation and responsible for establishing minimum standards of appraisal competence.
+Created by the Appraisal Foundation, and responsible for establishing minimum standards of appraisal competence.

 Appraised value.
-An estimate by an appraiser of the amount of a particular value, such as assessed value, insurable value or market value, based on the particular assignment.
+An estimate by an appraiser of the amount of a particular value, such as assessed value, insurable value, or market value, based on the particular assignment.